Exus Blog Article

 Various metrics can be used to measure pre-delinquency.
 The customer might have decreased their percentage of payments over a period of months, they might have gone over their limit or there might be a sudden use of a card after a long period of inactivity.
 When you spot these pre-delinquent accounts, the first port of call is a payment reminder via a customer call.
-If this doesn't work, then is the time to start considering more complicated options, such as account closures, limit decreases and credit education.
+If this doesn't work, then is time to start considering more complicated options, such as account closures, limit decreases, and credit education.

 Cons: It can be difficult to find the right balance and know exactly when to instigate these measures.

 If you identify a risk too early, you run the risk of being too aggressive with a customer that might not even realise they are credit-stressed.
 If you identify it too late, meanwhile, customers will already be heading towards delinquency.

 So, finding that sweet spot is key, but it can be challenging to ascertain exactly when to pounce.
 Once you've acknowledged a pre-delinquent account, however, knowing how to contact each customer and what tone to use with them can be tricky.
 You want to prevent them from falling into delinquency, but you also don't want to damage the relationship.

 Specialized software systems

 Pros: A specialized debt collection financial suite will handle all of the above and plenty more besides.